boprosv/BP-portfolio-Electric-Vehicle-Analysis.-Power-BI/README.md

 Charts Requirement:

 1. Total Vehicles by Model Year (From 2010 Onwards):
-   * Visualization:Line Chart
+   * Visualization: Line Chart
    * Description: This chart will illustrate the distribution of electric vehicles over the years, starting from 2010, providing insights into the growth pattern.
 2. Top 10 Total Vehicles by Make:
    * Visualization: Bar Chart
    * Description: Highlight the top 10 electric vehicle manufacturers based on the total number of vehicles, providing insights into the market dominance of specific brands.
 3. Total Vehicles by CAFV Eligibility:
    * Visualization: Pie Chart or Donut Chart
    * Illustrate the proportion of electric vehicles that are eligible for Clean Alternative Fuel Vehicle (CAFV) incentives, aiding in understanding the impact of incentives on vehicle adoption.
+4. Top 10 Total Vehicles by Model:
+   * Visualization: Tree map
+   * Description: Highlight the top 10 electric vehicle models based on total number of vehicles, offering insights into consumer preferences and popular models in the market.